ChimgoHyperion/Gundrive-Github-/README.md

 In game item purchases are made in: Main Menu/Shop/Guns ,for Weapons and Main Menu/Shop/Skins and Coins. for Skins and Purchasing using fiat currency

 FUTURE UPDATES TO BE MADE
--Currently the tokens transfer is having issues due to Playfab website is down so aoi calls can be an issue -Multiplayer will be included in further commits and more skins and maps to improved user engagement
+-Currently the tokens transfer is having issues due to Playfab website is down so api calls can be an issue -Multiplayer will be included in further commits and more skins and maps to improved user engagement